 FACULTY RESIDENTIAL FELLOWSHIPS

 Each year the Franke Institute for the Humanities awards a limited number of Faculty Residential Fellowships to members of the University of Chicago faculty who are engaged in interdisciplinary projects.
-The Franke will make up to eight awards for 2021-2022; the deadline for receipt of applications is Friday, February 11th at 5:00 p.m.
-Applications should be sent to Harriette Moody at the Franke Institute (firstname.lastname@example.org and email@example.com); please use both addresses.
+The Franke will make up to eight awards for 2022-2023; the deadline for receipt of applications is Friday, February 11th at 5:00 p.m.
+Applications should be sent to Harriette Moody and Margot Browning at the Franke Institute (firstname.lastname@example.org and email@example.com); please use both addresses.

-Residential Faculty Fellows are relieved of all teaching responsibilities for all three quarters of the award year, and are in residence at the Franke Institute for the full year.
+Residential Faculty Fellows are relieved of all teaching responsibilities for all three quarters of the award year and are in residence at the Franke Institute for the full year.
 Department chairs are encouraged to free Fellows from regular committee and advisory responsibilities for the full year.
 The Institute provides $750 for research expenses connected with the proposal, quiet and isolated office space, and basic administrative support for all Fellows.
 In collaboration with the Humanities Collegiate Division, it also makes available a limited number of trained research assistants to aid Fellows with their projects.
 Fellows are encouraged to propose activities (symposia, visiting lectures, etc.) relevant to their research topics for possible funding by the Franke Institute during the year.